Qiskit/qiskit-metapackage/docs/install.rst

-Since the Qiskit package includes a constellation of different elements, simply printing the version by running ``qiskit.__version__`` can be misleading as it returns the version for the ``qiskit-terra`` package.
+Since the Qiskit package includes a constellation of different elements, simply printing the version by running ``qiskit.__version__`` can be misleading as it returns only the version for the ``qiskit-terra`` package.
 This is because the ``qiskit`` namespace in Python doesn't come from the Qiskit package, but instead is part of the ``qiskit-terra`` package.